Tokyo subway sarin attack: Masato Yokoyama

-Yokoyama was 31 at the time of the attack.
+Yokoyama (19 October 1963 – 26 July 2018) was 31 at the time of the attack.
 He was a graduate in Applied Physics from Tokai University's Engineering Department.
 He worked for an electronics firm in Gunma Prefecture for three years after graduation before leaving to join Aum, where he became Undersecretary at the group's Ministry of Science and Technology.
 He was also involved in their Automatic Light Weapons Manufacturing scheme.
 Yokoyama was sentenced to death in 1999.
 His appeals were rejected, and he was executed at the Nagoya Detention House on 26 July 2018.

+Kiyotaka Tonozaki

-Kiyotaka Tonozaki, a high school graduate who joined the group in 1987, was a member of the group's Ministry of Construction, and served as Yokoyama's getaway driver.
+Kiyotaka Tonozaki, a high school graduate who joined the group in 1987, was Yokoyama's getaway driver.
+Tonozaki was 31 years old at the time of the attacks.
+He was a member of the group's Ministry of Construction.
 Tonozaki was sentenced to life imprisonment.